An evolving good news story

 Minimize the Risks: #2 On In-House IP PBX Deployments

 The beating heart of your voice deployment is now the IPT Call Server.
-Its main job is for the signaling required for call setup.
+Its main job is for the signaling required for the call setup.
 Once connected it then watches VoIP/internet performance and provides administration functions.
 It needs tight control by qualified staff so new skills need to be in place.
-The voice gateway, LAN and endpoints also need to be secured with the following:
+The voice gateway, LAN, and endpoints also need to be secured with the following:

 - Architect IP voice traffic over isolated LAN segments

 - Lock Down unused Ethernet ports on the LAN

 - Lockdown physical and administrative access to VoIP appliances